-There are five questions that every screenwriter ought to be able to answer about their screenplay before they even consider showing it to someone else.
-And, they probably aren’t the questions you’d expect.
-So, in this article, I want to share these the five key questions I always ask myself about my projects:
+There are five questions every screenwriter ought to be able to answer about their screenplay before they show it to someone else.
+They probably aren’t the questions you’d expect.
+In this article, I want to share five key questions.
+The questions I ask myself about my projects:

 - What is this story about?

-I am NOT asking you to tell me the plot.
-In fact, the worst film pitches I ever heard, are the ones when I asked a writer what their film is about, and they recited a tedious list of the beats of their story.
-No, the question I am asking you is about the theme of the film, and that means talking about the message at the heart of the movie.
-So, for instance, you might answer:
+DON’T tell me the plot.
+The worst pitches I have ever hear are when writers tell me the beats of their story.
+No, the question I am asking you is about the theme of the film.
+Tell me about the message at the heart of the movie.
+For instance, you might answer:

 this film is about what happens when a person chooses their dream over their career

 this film is about whether a man can redeem himself by choosing his family rather than violence

 this film is about the protective power and instincts of motherhood

 this film is about the price of doing the right thing

 this film is about failure

 These statements tell us nothing about the characters or the plot.
 That’s because characters and plot are merely the vehicles to explore the idea at the heart of the film.
 If you can’t instantly answer the question “what is this story about?” chances are, your film isn’t really about anything.